sdudnic/istoria/egalitate-en.md

 ### 3.4.1 Romania
 In the neighbouring Romania, after the country acceded to the EU (2007), the school subject of “History of Romanians” was “Europeanized”, that has lead to considerable dissatisfaction on the part of academic world

-:page_facing_up: The third report of ECRI (European Commission against Racism and Intolerance) on Romania, adopted on 24 June 2005, states (par.
+The third report of ECRI (European Commission against Racism and Intolerance) on Romania, adopted on 24 June 2005, states (par.
 81):

 > “ECRI notes that despite the above-mentioned measures, which it welcomes, much remains to be done in the area of education.
 NGOs still deplore the fact that Romanian school textbooks contain stereotypes and prejudice about minority groups.
 Some textbooks, for example, continue to describe the arrival in Romania of “hordes of barbarian nomads who came from the East to spread terror”, and the Hungarians are sometimes depicted as foreigners who occupied the Transylvania region.
 ECRI also notes that the history course taught to Romanian pupils is entitled “History of the Romanians” rather than “History of Romania”.
 It would also appear that although most derogatory references to Roma have been deleted from school textbooks, too little attention continues to be paid to their contribution to Romanian society.”